junsooshin/baseballsimulator-django/README.md

 ## Note:

 - This is an extension project from [the one I wrote before](https://github.com/junsooshin/baseballsimulator).
-  Almost the same code from the previous project was used for the file that runs the simulations.

-- The main focus for this project was to learn Django and speed up the simulator by storing data in the database.
+- The main focus for this project was to learn Django, speed up the simulator by storing data in the database, and deploying it on the web server.

 ## Using the simulator: